 Here’s the ‘N’ foot on the machine.
 You can see how the handle tab is folded so that, once stitched, the raw ends will be hidden at the back.

 I used the sideways stitches to sew a square on the end of the tab that doesn’t have the ring and then went over the square one more time to reinforce the stitching.

 I then repeated this whole procedure to sew the remaining three tabs so that one handle was sewn at each end of the panel.

 After we add the vinyl pockets tomorrow we’ll put binding around the outside edge of the bag.
 I figured that we might as well make the binding today so that it’s all ready to go tomorrow!

-Cut two strips of a coordinating fabric that are 2½” x 42″ (the width of fabric).
-Sew these two strips together with a mitered join and then fold in half lengthwise and press with wrong sides together.
+Cut two strips of coordinating fabric that are 2½” x 42″ (the width of fabric).
+Sew these two strips together with a mitered join and then fold in half lengthwise and press with the wrong sides together.

 If you aren’t sure how to make the binding, check out my QUILTsocial blog post from October 2014 where I walk you through step-by-step instructions!